 When deciding whether the therapy is effective and beneficial, Vivek’s planner will consider:

-- how speech therapy has assisted Vivek in the past, including first-hand information from Vivek, his family members and carers
+- how speech therapy has helped Vivek in the past, including first-hand information from Vivek, his family members and carers

-- the views of his speech therapist on the effectiveness and benefits of speech therapy for Vivek
+- the reports or assessments from his speech therapist on the effectiveness and benefits of speech therapy for Vivek

 - other information or expert evidence about the effectiveness and benefits of speech therapy, including for a child of the same age, and with the same impairments and functional capacity.